 Out now with Puncher & Wattmann

 Moon Wrasse is a book of powerful intelligence and careful restraint that unites grief and joy in ways that are both precise and expansive.
-It is a book that transforms grief into something entirely new… reminding the reader that we are are all in a state of becoming. — Magdalena Ball reviews Moon Wrasse at Compulsive Reader.
+It is a book that transforms grief into something entirely new… reminding the reader that we are all in a state of becoming. — Magdalena Ball reviews Moon Wrasse at Compulsive Reader.

 Moon Wrasse is bounteous, sinuous and queer, haunting in its embrace of grief, shifting identities, and transformation.
 Here is an invigorating fertility of voice, especially notable in the book’s agile sonics, its hum of presence, and its ardent dialogue with other poets and writers.
 This is a striking and richly lyrical debut, vibrant in its singing, intensely mobile, and compelling in its recuperative gestures. – Jill Jones